LSU softball earns 10 seed in NCAA Tournament

 The 41-14 Tigers earned the No. 10 overall seed in the NCAA Tournament, and as a result, they will host a four-team regional this upcoming week.

+The LSU softball team earns the No. 10 overall seed in the NCAA Tournament!— Jack Schemmel (@Jack_Schemmel27) May 11, 2025

+The Tigers play Southeastern in the first round of the Baton Rouge Regional ??#LSU@WBRZ pic.twitter.com/7Jb6siLGKb

 LSU will play No. 4 Southeastern on Friday in the opening round of the double-elimination regional.
+The Tigers beat the Lions 3-2 back on February 9.
+Uconn and Nebraska are the other two teams in the bracket.

 More News